 Living Near Wildfire

-This effort is part of a two-pronged approach, as the Forest Service reduces fuel on public lands, TNC and others are offering technical and financial assistance and community outreach to nearby private landowners to help them reduce fuels on their property, to further improve forest conditions and improve the safety and education of communities living near wildfire.
+This effort is part of a two-pronged approach; as the Forest Service reduces fuel on public lands, TNC and others are offering technical and financial assistance and community outreach to nearby private landowners to help them reduce fuels on their property, to further improve forest conditions and to improve the safety and education of communities living near wildfire.

 Fire Funding Fix

 Invasive insects and disease outbreaks, fire suppression and climate change are factors in the unprecedented severity, frequency and cost of wildfires.
 The full burden of fighting these fires falls on the USDA Forest Service and the Department of the Interior.
 Dramatic increases in wildfire response costs depletes forest management funds, leading to more severe fires and increased fire suppression spending, creating a vicious cycle.
 That puts wildlife, recreation, clean water, public safety and the economic viability of our forests at risk.

 In 2018, a team of policy experts at TNC, which included TNC Idaho’s former Government Relations Director Will Whelan, helped pass monumental legislation that supports the U.S. Forest Service in managing forest and wildfires.
 The bipartisan Wildfire Disaster Funding Act includes a contingency account for fighting wildfire funded with up to $2 billion a year for a decade.
 Dedicated funding for firefighting frees up funding that can be used for proactive management to reduce the risk of megafires.

 The magnitude of the fire fix victory illustrates the scale of what is possible.